 It is a common requirement to develop a number of images while travelling using a laptop and then later synchronize them back to the original storage medium.
 However, copying images manually from the main storage to the laptop and back is cumbersome and prone to errors.
 The “local copies” feature of Ansel has been designed to directly support these use cases.

-You can create local copies of selected images from within the lighttable.
+Create local copies of the selected images from the global menu File 🡒 Copy distant images locally.
 Local copies are always used when present, giving continued access to images even if the external storage is no longer connected.
-At a later point, when your primary storage medium has been reconnected, you can synchronize the XMP sidecar files back to this storage, deleting any local copies.
+Later, when your primary storage medium has been reconnected, re-synchronize the XMP sidecar files back to it (and delete the local copies) with File 🡒 Resynchronize distant images.

 Als er lokale kopieën bestaan en de externe opslag beschikbaar is, worden om veiligheidsredenen de lokale XMP sidecar-bestanden automatisch gesynchroniseerd bij het opstarten.